SebastianoF/bruker2nifti/README.md

 It is provided as a folder structure containing the scans produced with paravision (PV) software.
 Patient/subject information are embedded in the study (opposed hierarchy as in the DICOM files).

-**scan**: individual image acquired with various protocols.
+**scan**: individual folder image acquired with various protocols.
+To a scan can corresponds more than one image as sub-scans or sub-volumes (or both).

 **header**: header of the nifti format.

 **img_data**: data of the nifti format.

-**info**: dictionary aimed at collecting the information from the raw Bruker and store them to the nifti header and to reshape img_data.
+**struct**: intermediate structure (dictionary) aimed at collecting the information from the raw Bruker and and to progressively creating the nifti images.

 ### Code rationale <a name="rationale"></a>